AMISHTechno/redshiftAMISH/README.md

 4. **Push to the Branch**: `git push origin feature/AmazingFeature`
 5. **Open a Pull Request**

-## License 📄

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Acknowledgements 🌟

-- Special thanks to JWT Tokens for secure authentication inspiration.
+- Special thanks to JWT Tokens for secure authentication naming inspiration.
 - Appreciation for Hubble-related acronyms, elevating our branding to cosmic levels.

 ## Contact 📡

-- HS: Contact details (if available)
+- HS:
 - NZ: [Email NZ](mailto:p4rlx-news@pm.me)

 Join us in this interstellar journey of data exploration and machine learning excellence! 🚀🌠